James Reed (businessman): Professional memberships

 Reed is a Chartered Companion of the Chartered Management Institute (CMI) and a Fellow of the Chartered Institute of Personnel and Development (CIPD).

 Personal life

 Reed is married to the artist, beekeeper and whisky entrepreneur Nicola Arkell Reed.
 The couple live in London and Wiltshire and have six children.
 His hobbies include running, riding and driving horses, football and mountaineering.
 Reed rides a Vespa to work.
 He has participated in two of Reed's annual Alpine Leadership Challenges, led by the alpinist Stefan Gatt.

-Reed has identified his father as the person he most admires in the recruitment industry, and King Alfred the Great as his boyhood hero.
+Reed has described his father as the person he most admired in the recruitment industry, and King Alfred the Great as his boyhood hero.

 Honours and awards

 Reed was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to business and charity.

 Reed has received several professional accolades throughout his career, including: